rascol/Raspberry-Pi-PPS-Client/README.md

 ## Measurements of Noise and Latency

 As it maintains clock synchronization, the pps-client daemon continuously measures the interrupt delay and jitter of the PPS source.
 This jitter is predominantly a combination flicker noise in the clock oscillator and OS response latency.
-A typical jitter plot recorded second by second over 24 hours is shown in Figure 3.
+A jitter plot recorded second by second over 24 hours on a Raspberry Pi 2 Model B is shown in Figure 3.

 <center><img src="/images/pps-jitter-distrib.png" alt="Jitter Distribution" style="width: 634px;"/></center>